ybootin/mamejs/README.md

     git clone --recursive git@github.com:mamejs/mamejs-compiler.git

-Then go to the `mamejs-compiler` folder, you can start build your first emulator. for example, we can build Capcom cps1 emulator for running Street Fighters 2 and others super cool games :
+Then go to the `mamejs-compiler` folder, and you can start build your first emulator.
+For example, you can build Capcom cps1 emulator for running Street Fighters 2 and others super cool games :

     ./build-emulator.sh cps1